A-Z important info

 All the residences have retail services nearby, just ask your RA; it's a great excuse for introducing yourself!
 Our on-campus facilities include;

 Ballarat: The FedUni Store has a range of hot and cold drinks sandwiches, bakery items, grocery lines and University merchandise (including hoodies).
-There is a range of items you may require when utilising your gym/swim membership.
+There is also a range of items you may require when utilising your gym/swim membership.

 Gippsland: The FedUni store has a range of books, merchandise and other retail items.